2002 FIFA World Cup Group F

 The Group F of the 2002 FIFA World Cup lasted from 2 to 12 June 2002.
 Sweden won the group, and advanced to the second round, along with England.
 The two sides were level on points, but Sweden won the tie-break on goals scored, and so won the group with England in second place.
-Argentina and Nigeria failed to advance.
+World Cup favourites Argentina and Nigeria failed to advance.
 Group F was considered by several commentators to be a 'group of death' due to the high rankings, and World Cup records of the teams in the group.